Randonee/easybuild/README.md

 		}
 	}

 This assumes that there is an existing file called build.hxml.
-There is also a utility class in included with EasyBuild that helps with running commands: [ProcessUtil](https://github.com/Randonee/easybuild/blob/master/easybuild/util/ProcessUtil.hx)
+There is also a utility class included with EasyBuild that helps with running commands: [ProcessUtil](https://github.com/Randonee/easybuild/blob/master/easybuild/util/ProcessUtil.hx)

 For a more thorough example take a look at the build script for this lib: https://github.com/Randonee/easybuild/blob/master/BuildScript.hx